Smooth Earth Snake

 This species only eats soft-bodied invertebrates.
 Earthworms, larvae, snails, and slugs make up the smooth earth snake’s diet.
 They help keep insect populations in check by feasting on these slow-moving creatures.

 Their tolerance for habitat changes and typical prey sources gives them a pretty good chance for survival as a species.
-On an individual basis, these snakes are prey for many animals.
+On an individual basis, these snakes are prey for many animals, including other snake species, birds, mammals, and domestic house cats.
 Smooth earth snakes are very small and don’t move very fast, so they’re easy prey for animals that can get to their daytime hiding spots or catch them out at night when they’re hunting.

 These snakes most likely become sexually mature when they have enough physical mass instead of by age.
 Smooth earth snakes mate sometime in the spring, then the females give birth to 3-12 babies in mid to late summer.
-Similar to the rough earth snake, they’re very reclusive, and there’s actually even less research on smooth earth snakes.
+Similar to the rough earth snake, they’re very reclusive so there is limited information available, with even less research on smooth earth snakes’ lifestyles.
 Their lifespan in the wild is a bit of a mystery, but if theirs is similar to others, it’s probably a few years, possibly as many as seven.

 Where do smooth earthsnakes live?